-The Textbook Affordability Program (TAP) supplies funds to support registered Swarthmore students’ purchase of required course materials in the Swarthmore Campus & Community Store (Store).
+The Textbook Affordability Program (TAP) supplies funds to support registered Swarthmore students’ purchase of required course materials in the Swarthmore Campus & Community Store.

 TAP - Credit/Amount Information

-- Each participant will receive Swarthmore Campus & Community Store credit of $700 in a designated TAP account.
-Credit for the full academic year is dispersed at the beginning of the fall semester.
+- Each registered student receives $790 in Swarthmore Campus & Community Store credit in a designated TAP account.
+Credit for the full academic year is dispersed into the account at the beginning of the fall semester.

-- Unspent credit will carry over from the fall semester to January term to spring semester of the same academic year, but will not carry over to the next academic year.
+- Unspent credit will carry over from the fall semester to spring semester of the same academic year, but will not carry over to the next academic year.
 Any unused credit at the end of the academic year will not be available to the student.

 TAP - Textbook Purchase & Rental Information

-- Required course materials are covered: The student may use the $700 TAP credit in the Store to purchase required course materials (textbooks) for the student’s registered classes.
+- Required course materials are covered: The student may use the $790 TAP credit in the Store to purchase required course materials (textbooks) for the student’s registered classes.
 To count as a required course material, the item must have been specified by the faculty member teaching the course as required for the successful completion of the course, must be listed in the syllabus, and the faculty member must have notified the Store accordingly by the course materials deadline.
 Students may purchase no more than one copy of each course material.

-- Available formats include new and used print format: The TAP credit may be used towards the purchase of new or used print textbooks, and for textbook rentals.
+- Available formats include new and used print format: The TAP credit may be used towards the purchase of required new or used print textbooks.

-- The TAP fund also can be used to purchase digital books, ebooks and access codes through the Store.
-Unfortunately the fund can not be used for certain digital titles purchased through Moodle; however, when possible the Store will carry print copies of those titles that can be purchased with TAP credit.
+- Digital books available: The TAP fund also can be used to purchase digital books, eBooks and access codes through the Store’s online site.
+Unfortunately the fund cannot be used for certain digital titles purchased through Moodle; however, when possible the Store will carry print copies of those titles that can be purchased with TAP credit.

 - Rental Textbooks are covered: Students may use the TAP credit to rent a print textbook either online or in the Store.
 It is the student’s responsibility to return the rental book to the Store by the return deadline, which coincides with the last day of exams.
-If the student has the book off-campus, the student is responsible for shipping the rental book back to the bookstore and paying for the postage.
-Note that for Fall 2020, students will leave campus before final exams.
-Students may take their rented books off campus with them to aid in writing papers and studying for finals, but are responsible for shipping the rented book back to the Store by the last day of exams at their own expense.
+Students may take their rented books off campus with them, but are responsible for shipping the rented book back to the Store by the last day of exams at their own expense.

 - Covered course materials other than textbooks: In addition to print and digital textbooks, required course materials can include workbooks, access codes, CS clickers, and certain course-specific supplies, as designated by the faculty.
 There will be a list of TAP-covered required items for specific courses on the Store’s website and in the textbook area of the Store.
 However, general school supplies such as binders, spiral notebooks, paper, pens and other general school supplies may not be purchased with the TAP credit.

 - Course Material Expenses are the student’s responsibility.
 Course material expenses are the sole responsibility of the student.
 Each student's cost of attendance budget estimates $1,435 for academic supplies.
 This $790 Store credit is expected to help with the purchase of course materials, but is not intended to cover all of the student’s required course materials expenses.